EPISODE 40 | Guest: Ellyce Kelly, client relationship manager, Visix, Inc.

 Derek DeWitt: Here we go.
 I’d like to thank Ellyce for talking to me today.
 And I’d like to thank all of you for listening.

-Derek DeWitt: Alright, so everybody’s always looking for quick, quick, quick, quick.
+Derek DeWitt: All right, so everybody’s always looking for quick, quick, quick, quick.
 We love top five, top three, top this.
 Give me some quick tips.
 So, here’s some quick tips for people.
 I got 10 of them.

 Ellyce Kelly: Okay.